GuillaumeR16/env_claims_detector/README.md

 - and Random Forest

 In the end, we have a total of 20 models to analyze, each with three performance metrics.
 All of the models have undergone fine-tuning.
-You can find the code and details of the fine-tuning process for all the models in the following notebook: XXXX.ipynb.
+You can find the code and details of the fine-tuning process for all the models in the following notebook: model_prediction.ipynb

+The performance of each model is assessed based on three key metrics: accuracy, precision, and recall.
+Before delving into a detailed analysis of these metrics, let's recap their significance in the context of environmental claim detection:

+__Accuracy__: The accuracy metric evaluates how well the model correctly predicts whether a sentences as either environmental claims or non-environmental claims throughout the entire dataset.
+It measures the overall correctness of the model's predictions, indicating the proportion of correctly classified sentences (0 or 1).
+Therefore, a higher accuracy score signifies a more reliable model in accurately identifying environmental claims and non-environmental claims.

+__Precision__: Precision is a performance metric that focuses on the accuracy of positive predictions made by the model.
+In the context of environmental claim detection, precision evaluates the model's ability to correctly identify sentences as environmental claims when it predicts them to be so.
+It measures the proportion of true positive predictions (i.e., sentences correctly classified as environmental claims) out of all the positive predictions made by the model.
+A higher precision score indicates that the model is making fewer false positive predictions and is more accurate in identifying genuine environmental claims.

+__Recall__: Recall focuses on how effectively the model captures and detects actual environmental claims from the entire set of environmental claims present in the dataset.
+It measures the proportion of true positives (i.e., actual environmental claims predicted as environmental claims) relative to the total number of actual environmental claims.
+A higher recall score indicates that the model has a greater ability to identify and include actual environmental claims in its predictions, minimizing the number of false negatives.

+In our further comprehensive analysis of different bank reports, each of the three metrics holds significant importance.
+Simply relying on accuracy alone can be misleading as it fails to directly capture the model's performance in detecting environmental claims.
+For instance, a model may excel at accurately recognizing non-environmental claims, resulting in a high accuracy score if the text to is big.
+However, if the text corpus only contains a few numbers of environmental claims, such model may struggle to identify and classify environmental claims accurately.
+This scenario raises potential risks as it can falsely portray a company as lacking transparency in its climate ambitions when, in reality, it may actively communicate them, but in a concise manner.
+In such cases, a high recall metric becomes relevant as it ensures the correct detection of all environmental claims in the reports.
+Precision is equally crucial in this context, as a low precision could attribute a company with excessive communication (assigning many incorrect "1" labels), potentially raising concerns in greenwashing assessments, even if the company did not disclose anything on their environmental ambitions.

+To sum up, when we examine which models would be the most suitable for analyzing the annual reports of various banks, it is crucial to consider these metrics collectively in a comprehensive manner.
+This approach allows us to accurately assess the strengths and weaknesses of each model's ability to identify environmental claims.

-The tables presented below display the performance scores for each model.
+Now let’s look at the numbers!
+The table presented below display the performance scores for each model.

 <img width="800" alt="image" src="https://github.com/noelopez-E4S/env_claims_detector/assets/114017894/d579bbd1-f7eb-4445-bfd4-e1e2d0c55768"> <br>